Bachtiarbagus/Piece_of_thoughts/src/content/writing/air-conditioning-climate-change.md

 ---
 title: "Should We Use More Air Conditioning to Fight Climate Change?"
-description: "The uncomfortable relationship between rising temperatures, cooling demand and energy efficiency."
+description: "An essay on the uncomfortable relationship between rising temperatures, cooling demand, productivity and energy use."
 date: 2026-08-16
 category: "Energy & Climate"
 featured: true
 draft: false
 ---

-This is the first published piece in The Working Margin.
-The full essay will replace this working draft.
+> **Working draft.** This is the first essay to be developed for The Working Margin.

-## The question
+## The uncomfortable question

-Climate change makes cooling increasingly important for human comfort, productivity and health.
-But cooling also consumes electricity, and inefficient cooling can increase emissions when electricity is carbon-intensive.
+As temperatures rise, air conditioning becomes more than a matter of comfort.
+Cooling can protect health, support productivity and make increasingly hot environments habitable.

+But cooling also requires energy.
+Where electricity systems remain carbon-intensive, greater cooling demand can contribute to further emissions.

+That creates an uncomfortable question: **should we use air conditioning more or less as the climate becomes hotter?**

-## The tension
+## The question behind the question

-The interesting question is therefore not simply whether we should use more or less air conditioning.
-It is whether we can provide more cooling services while using less energy and producing fewer emissions.
+The answer is unlikely to be a simple instruction to use either more or less air conditioning.

+The more useful question is whether we can provide the cooling people need while dramatically reducing the energy and emissions required to provide it.

-> Good energy policy is often less about choosing between comfort and sustainability than about changing the system that provides both.
+That shifts the discussion toward buildings, appliance efficiency, electricity systems, urban design and behaviour.

+## A question worth pursuing

+The interesting tension is therefore not simply between comfort and sustainability.
+It is between different ways of designing the systems that provide comfort.

+This is where the full essay will go next: into the evidence on cooling demand, energy efficiency, productivity and climate adaptation.

-## What comes next
+## Sources

-The full essay can examine efficiency standards, building design, electricity-system decarbonisation, behavioural choices and the distributional question of who gets access to cooling.
+References will be added to the final version.